Click here to listen to a reading of this blog:

 Studies show that there may be a link between absorption of levothyroxine and grapefruit juice, too, so ensure you eat the occasional grapefruit at least a few hours away from taking your thyroid medication.

-For obvious reasons, sugar and processed foods should also be limited.
+For obvious reasons, sugar and processed foods can be limited to help with symptoms and overall health.
 They drive inflammation and disease, something we should be wary of when we have thyroid disease, and can make symptoms worse.
 They can also contribute to poor gut health (which is incredibly important to our overall health) and encourage blood sugar imbalances.

 When it comes to goitrogenic foods, the general consensus is to eat them in moderation and that it seems they’re only goitrogenic in their raw state.
 Therefore, many suggest that cooking them adequately removes the goitrogens, or at least a large majority of them.
 For example, cooking goitrogenic vegetables like broccoli and sprouts until the ‘crunch’ has gone, can indicate that the goitrogens have also been eliminated.
 Whilst consuming fermented and cooked cruciferous vegetables is preferred, occasionally eating small